HichamG12/UK_accidents/README.md

 All the data variables are coded rather than containing textual strings.
 The lookup tables are available in the "Additional resources" section towards the bottom of the table.

- Are there issues with bias or credibility in this data?
-Does your data ROCCC?

- How did you verify the data’s integrity?

- How does it help you answer your question?

- Are there any problems with the data?